 Linux NIC drivers

-With usual Linux NIC Kernel, both NIC configuration and Packet processing is done in Kernel Space.
-User applications which have to establish a TCP connection or send a UDP packet is using the sockets API, exposed by libc library.
+With usual Linux NIC kernels, both NIC configuration and packet processing is done in kernel space.
+User applications, which have to establish a TCP connection or send a UDP packet, use the sockets API exposed by libc library.